 If you’re dealing with dandruff, skipping shampoo is definitely not the best approach.
 Avoid harsh cleansers like sulfates - these can worsen scalp irritation.
 But you’ll also need to shampoo regularly with a dandruff-fighting formula containing Zinc Pyrithione to remove unhealthy scalp buildup and eliminate flakes and itching.

 Some people believe that you can avoid skin problems if you can just follow a certain lifestyle perfectly.
-With an organic, plant-based, gluten-free diet, the right exercise routine, and the latest clean beauty regimen, you can supposedly be naturally free of issues like acne, psoriasis, and dandruff.
+With an organic, plant-based, gluten-free diet, the right exercise routine, and the latest clean beauty regimen, you can supposedly be naturally free of issues like acne, psoriasis, and dandruff all without ever having to see a dermatologist.

 While it’s true that a healthy diet, regular exercise, and avoiding harmful chemical exposure is generally a good idea for everyone, it is simply not true that even the most “perfect” lifestyle is guaranteed to clear up your skin or get rid of your dandruff.